dstoyanoff/e-prim/docs/docs/components/box.md

 The full box API is described below.

 As a base, the box inherits `ComponentProps<E>`, where `E` extends React's `ElementType`.
-This gives us all HTML properties, which we won't describe here, but only the added ones.
-The CSSObject type is the one exported from `@emotion/react`
+This gives us all HTML properties, which we won't describe here, but only the added ones

 ```ts
 /**